bruneaug/DShield-SIEM/AddOn/Backup_DShield_Sensor_Logs.md

 /srv/NSM/webhoneypot
 /srv/NSM/downloads

-When the sensor update the cowrie software or you manually run the update, the logs usually get erased.
+**Note**: When the sensor update the cowrie software or you manually run the update, _the logs usually get erased_.